Patrick Henry College: Religious affirmations

-All students must sign a "Statement of Faith" before they enroll, affirming belief in what the college considers core Christian doctrines.
+Students must sign a "Statement of Faith" before they enroll, affirming belief in what the college considers core Christian doctrines.
 For example, students are asked to acknowledge "Satan exists as a personal, malevolent being who acts as tempter and accuser, for whom Hell, the place of eternal punishment, was prepared, where all who die outside of Christ shall be confined in conscious torment for eternity. [...]
 Man is by nature sinful and is inherently in need of salvation, which is exclusively found by faith alone in Jesus Christ and His shed blood. [...]
 Christ's death provides substitutionary atonement for our sins."
 The college professes non-denominational Christian beliefs, informed by Evangelical Protestantism.

 Teaching faculty must also sign the Statement of Faith and a more detailed Statement of Biblical Worldview, which represents the college's requirements for what should be taught.
 For example, the Biblical Worldview Applications states, "Any biology, Bible, or other courses at PHC dealing with creation will teach creation from the understanding of Scripture that God's creative work, as described in Genesis 1:1–31, was completed in six twenty-four-hour days."

 In 2006, PHC founder Farris commented that the college held the view that its faith was the only true faith ("we believe that there is truth and there is error") and expressed disapproval of religious and social toleration.
 "Tolerance cannot coexist with liberty" because "the crowd of tolerance wants to ban speech."

 PHC does not receive federal funding: "In order to safeguard our distinctly Christian worldview, we do not accept or participate in government funding."
 In consequence, PHC is not required to follow federal guidelines, like most other institutions, concerning sex-based and other forms of discrimination.